1.6. Status and Error Logging

 These environment variables may be set to a filename string.
 There are two

-result in output going to the standard output file and standard error file.
+output going to the standard output file and standard error file.
+For example,

-The different variables may all be set to the same file, or to distinct files,
+The different environment variables may all be set to the same file, or to

-or some combination there of.
-To disable output for one of the streams, then
+distinct files, or some combination there of.
+To disable output for one of the

-do not set the environment variable, or set it to an empty string.
+streams, set the environment variable to an empty string.
+To leave the stream

 the corresponding environment variable, then setting the environment variable